How often would you use the French alphabet throughout daily life in France?

 With good pronunciation comes a good accent in French and the ability to talk more easily.
 Slowly focusing on the sounds of the alphabet will help you internalize the differences in sound and, as a result, make complete words a lot less of a tongue twister later down the road.

-Taking the time to run through the French alphabet before you begin each lesson will act as a great verbal warm up, and give yourself time to adjust to the new way of speaking.
+Taking the time to run through the French alphabet before you begin each lesson will act as a great verbal warm up, and give you time to adjust to the new way of speaking.

 It will help you with spelling